-Since its inception, The School District of New Berlin has been building a tradition of excellence.
+Since its inception, The School District of New Berlin has been building a tradition of excellence, which incorporates the district's Vision of Our Graduate and Strategic Planning.
 Students in New Berlin are expected to contribute to that tradition.
-The district’s Vision and Values statement developed in collaboration by teachers, students, community members and the Board of Education describes the type of school district we strive to be.
 By maintaining high personal expectations for success, utilizing open communication with staff and families, and following the guidelines listed below, students increase their opportunities for success and help make our schools excellent.

 Accept responsibility for your education, decisions, words, and actions.

 - Act in a way that best represents your school, parents, community, and self to promote a safe, healthy environment in which to learn.

 - Be active in the school and community.